ethanhuangcst/pen.ai/Docs/Authentication/req-login.md

-# PenAI Account Management Feature
+# Pen Account Management Feature

 # User Story 0: Close Other Windows when launch login window
 As a Pen user, I want Pen app to close all other windows when I launch login window, so that I can focus on the login window